MicrosoftDocs/query-docs/query-languages/m/standard-numeric-format-strings.md

 |`Decimal.Type`              |Smallest round-trippable number of digits to represent the number (G30 is the default)|
 <!--**Note to reviewers - Is the default precision for the last three types in the previous table correct?
 Double is mentioned as G15 here, but later on states G17 ensures the Double value successfully round-trips.
 Ditto for Single.Type and G7 in the table and G9 to successfully round-trip.
 Please clarify.**

 **Also, I've removed mention of round trips due to the lack of precision in M floating numbers during round trips.
-Should mention of "round-trippable number" be removed from the prvious table?** -->
+Should mention of "round-trippable number" be removed from the previous table?** -->

 Fixed-point notation is used if the exponent that would result from expressing the number in scientific notation is greater than -5 and less than the precision specifier; otherwise, scientific notation is used.
 The result contains a decimal point if required, and trailing zeros after the decimal point are omitted.
 If the precision specifier is present and the number of significant digits in the result exceeds the specified precision, the excess trailing digits are removed by rounding.